TopdevVN/UniversityProjects/SQL/DiemThi2017/README.md

-This project focuses on preprocessing text with SQL language through some common text processing functions and performing query statements on the 2017 national high school exam scores of the two exam blocks, A and A1, in Hanoi. <br>
+This project focuses on preprocessing text with SQL through some common text processing functions and performing query statements on the 2017 national high school exam scores of the two exam blocks, A and A1, in Hanoi. <br>

 **Dataset DiemThiHN2017.xlsx:** Exam scores of candidates participating in the 2017 national high school exam in Hanoi. <br>